-On or around January 9, 2013 (the "TSXV Listing Date"), the date on which the Common Shares commenced trading on the TSXV, the Corporation amended its previously adopted long-term equity incentive plan to comply with the policies of the TSXV which, among other things, limited the share-based compensation arrangements of its listed issuers to Options and DSUs.
+On or around January 9, 2013 (the "TSXV Listing Date"), the date on which the Common Shares commenced trading on the TSXV, the Corporation amended its previously adopted long-term equity incentive plan to comply with the policies of the TSXV which, among other things, limited the share-based compensation arrangements of its listed issuers to Options and deferred share units ("DSUs").
 Following the TSXV Listing Date, the TSXV began to permit issuers to provide a broader range of share-based compensation awards, subject to certain conditions, including that Options be granted under a plan separate and apart from the plan governing the other share-based awards.
 In light of the foregoing, the Incentive Plan was approved by the Board on May 14, 2014, and by the Shareholders at the 2014 Meeting.
 The Incentive Plan was further amended and restated, and approved by the Board on March 30, 2016 and by the Shareholders at the 2016 Meeting.
+No amendments have been made to the Incentive Plan since the 2016 Meeting.
 Stock appreciation rights ("SARs"), DSUs, RSUs and other share-based awards (each an "Award") are issued pursuant to the Incentive Plan.
 As noted above, Options are issued pursuant to the Option Plan.
 The Incentive Plan is substantially similar to the long-term equity incentive plan of the Corporation which was in place prior to the Common Shares being listed on the TSXV.